 But following the Whole30 can be – well – challenging.
 Not only are you eliminating major food groups from your daily meals, but the diet’s specifications often require you to make your meals from scratch.
 For those who lead a busy life, it can be difficult to find time to shop for and cook meals compliant with the Whole30.

-But as the popularity of Whole30 has risen, so has the number of companies out there who offer pre-prepared Whole 30 meals the strictly follow all requirements.
+But as the popularity of Whole30 has risen, so have the number of companies out there who offer pre-prepared Whole 30 meals that strictly follow all the requirements.
 Whether you’re interested in having an entire month’s supply of Whole30 meals shipped to your door, or you’re looking to keep a few freezer meals on hand for emergencies, this article covers the ins and outs of Whole30 delivery and take-home options.
 If you’re still trying to figure out if the Whole30 diet is feasible for you, check out our resources.
 Hopefully they’ll help!